wombleton/gitlaw-nz/acts/A/Auckland Domain Act 1987.md

     *   (b) acts in contravention of or fails to comply with any provision of this Act or of any bylaw in force under this Act---

-    commits an offence and is liable on summary conviction to a fine not exceeding $500 and, if the offence is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the offence has continued.
+    commits an offence and is liable on conviction to a fine not exceeding $500 and, if the offence is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the offence has continued.

+    Section 12: amended, on 1 July 2013, by [section 413][30] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Reserves Act 1977 not to apply

-*   (1) The provisions of the [Reserves Act 1977][30] shall not apply to the Domain.
+*   (1) The provisions of the [Reserves Act 1977][31] shall not apply to the Domain.

     (2) The classification of the Domain as a reserve for recreation purposes by notice in _Gazette_, 1980, Volume I, page 220 is hereby revoked.